-Generally, the three primary sources of substantial noise that affect the City of Fresno and its residents are transportation-related and consist of major streets and regional highways; airport operations at the Fresno Yosemite International, the Fresno-Chandler Downtown, and the Sierra Sky Park Airports; and railroad operations along the BNSF Railway and the Union Pacific Railroad lines.
+Generally, the three primary sources of substantial noise that affect the City of Fresno and its residents are transportation-related and consist of major streets and regional

 In developed areas of the community, noise conflicts often occur when a noise sensitive land use is located adjacent or in proximity to a noise generator.
-Noise in these situations frequently stems from on-site operations, use of outdoor equipment, uses where large numbers of persons assemble, and vehicular traffic.
-Some land uses, such as residential dwellings hospitals, office buildings and schools, are considered noise sensitive receptors and involve land uses associated with indoor and/or outdoor activities that may be subject to stress and/or significant interference from noise.
+Noise in these situations frequently stems from onsite operations, use of outdoor equipment, uses where large numbers of persons assemble, and vehicular traffic.
+Some land uses, such as residential dwellings, hospitals, office buildings, and schools are considered noise sensitive receptors and involve land uses associated with indoor and/or outdoor activities that may be subject to stress and/or significant interference from noise.

-Stationary noise sources can also have an effect on the population, and unlike mobile, transportation-related noise sources, these sources generally have a more permanent and consistent impact on people.
-These stationary noise sources involve a wide spectrum of uses and activities, including various industrial uses, commercial operations, agricultural production, school playgrounds, high school football games, HVAC units, generators, lawn maintenance equipment and swimming pool pumps.
+Stationary noise sources can also have an effect on the population, and unlike mobile/transportation-related noise sources, these sources generally have a more permanent and consistent impact on people.
+These stationary noise sources involve a wide spectrum of uses and activities, including various industrial uses, commercial operations, agricultural production, school playgrounds, high school football games, heating, ventilation, and air conditioning units, generators, lawn maintenance equipment and swimming pool pumps.

-The Noise Element of the Fresno General Plan establishes a land use compatibility criterion of 60dB DNL as being "desirable" for exterior noise levels in outdoor areas of noise-sensitive land uses.
-However, the General Plan accepts 65dB DNL as being in the "normally acceptable" range for noise due to the number of transportation sources located in proximity to urban residential areas.
+The Noise Element of the Fresno General Plan establishes a land use compatibility criterion of 60 dB DNL as being "desirable" for exterior noise levels in outdoor areas of noise-sensitive land uses.
+However, the General Plan accepts 65 dB DNL as being in the "normally acceptable" range for noise due to the number of transportation sources located in proximity to urban residential areas.
 The intent of the exterior noise level requirement is to provide an acceptable noise environment for outdoor activities and recreation.
 Furthermore, the Noise Element also requires that interior noise levels attributable to exterior noise sources not exceed 45 dB DNL.
 The intent of the interior noise level standard is to provide an acceptable noise environment for indoor communication and sleep.